miking-lang/miking-dppl/README.md

 the inference will terminate as the model program has been executed.

 Any interesting model will contain random choices, i.e. sampling from distributions.
-Below is a coin flip example which flips a biased coin.
+Below is a coin flip example which flips a biased coin. `SAMPLE` is a macro that can take variable number of arguments.
+First is the distribution name, followed by the distribution specific arguments.

+Sampling is done differently on the CPU and the GPU,but these differences are hidden in the model with the help of this `SAMPLE` macro.
+All of these RootPPL keywords are macros similar to `SAMPLE`, they provide higher-level constructs that can be used in the same way regardless of if the model will be executed on the CPU or the GPU.

 ```CUDA
 BBLOCK(coinFlip, {